entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ### Prepare and Publish a Bundle
 Use the publication system (pbs) to assemble your Entando project into a bundle that can be loaded into Kubernetes.
 You'll need your GitHub credentials, an empty GitHub repository to hold your bundle artifacts, and a Docker Hub account or organization.
 1. Initialize the bundle directory.
-This method accepts SSH and Git URLs.
+This method accepts SSH and HTTPS URLs.
 ``` sh
 ent prj pbs-init
 ```